M4ngu/Sweet-Sixteen/README.md

 # Sweet-Sixteen
-Eurorack version of the 16n Faderbank with the addition of 16 inputs
+Eurorack version of the [16n-faderbank/16n] with the addition of 16 inputs

 ![Sweet Sixteen](20191105_181811.jpg)